Mallabhum Institute of Technology

 The Mallabhum Institute of Technology (MIT) is located in Bishnupur, Bankura, West Bengal, India.
 The college is approved by the All India Council of Technical Education (AICTE), Ministry of Human Resource Development, Government of India and Directorate of Higher Education, Government of West Bengal.

 Campus

 The college is situated almost at the heart of the major industrial urban complex of South West Bengal.
 It is at Braja Radha Nagar 6 km from Bishnupur Town, in the district of Bankura.

-Transport

-The nearest airport Netaji Subhas International Airport, Kolkata.